perturber/shubham/index.md

 - **Bayesian Statistics and Machine Learning (PC5252)**
 - **Computational Thinking for Scientists (COS1000)**
 - **Conceptual Intro to Machine Learning (HS1502)**

 ---

-## 🌐 Contact

-> I am actively looking for postdoctoral opportunities in gravitational wave data analysis, with a focus on LISA science.
-> Drop me an email or find me on GitHub/ORCID.

----